A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Results

-In this joint-fit procedure, the parameters of the second component change only modestly: its normalisation is slightly reduced, and its cutoff energy decreases to $E_{2,0} \simeq 5.8~\mathrm{PeV}$, compared to $\simeq 6.3~\mathrm{PeV}$ in the pure two-component fit (see Fig.\ref{fig2} and Table~\ref{tab:spectral_fits_2}).
-This spectral stability is readily understood.
-In the representation $E^{2.75} J(E)$, the flux at tens of PeV is substantially lower than that at a few PeV, implying that the third component cannot have a strong impact on the derived spectrum in the PeV range.
-While, in principle, the contribution of the third component below $\sim 10~\mathrm{PeV}$ could be increased by assuming an even steeper spectrum, such a scenario would contradict the IceTop measurements at the highest energies.
-We therefore conclude that the spectrum of the second component inferred from the LHAASO data is stable and largely unaffected by the presence of the third CR component.
+In this joint-fit procedure, the parameters of the second component change only modestly: its normalization is slightly reduced, and its cutoff energy decreases to $E_{2,0} \simeq 5.8~\mathrm{PeV}$, compared with $\simeq 6.3~\mathrm{PeV}$ in the pure two-component fit (see Fig.~\ref{fig2} and Table~\ref{tab:spectral_fits_2}).
+This stability can be readily understood.
+In the representation $E^{2.75} J(E)$, the flux at tens of PeV is substantially lower than that at a few PeV, implying that the third component cannot strongly affect the derived spectrum in the PeV range.
+While in principle the contribution of the third component below $\sim 10~\mathrm{PeV}$ could be increased by assuming an even steeper spectrum, such a scenario would contradict the IceTop measurements at the highest energies.
+We therefore conclude that the spectrum of the second component, as inferred from the LHAASO data, is stable and largely unaffected by the presence of the third CR component.

-In Fig.\ref{fig3}, we present the posterior probability distributions for the spectral parameters of the second CR proton component.
-The results show that both the spectral index, $\Gamma_2$, and the characteristic cutoff energy, $E_{2,0}$, are confined to remarkably narrow ranges, even when the sharpness of the cutoff, $\beta_2$, is treated as a free parameter.
-The best-fit values are $\Gamma_2 = 2.36^{+0.12}_{-0.17}$, $E_{2,0} = 6.7^{+0.17}_{-0.37}$~PeV, and $\beta_2 = 0.91^{+0.38}_{-0.29}$ (see Table~\ref{tab:spectral_fits_2}), demonstrating that the PeV-scale cutoff of the second component is robustly determined by the LHAASAO data.

-In summary, the Galactic CR proton spectrum from GeV to PeV energies can be well described by the superposition of two broad components with power-law indices $\Gamma_1 \simeq 2.7$ and $\Gamma_2 \simeq 2.4$, extending effectively up to $\sim 65~\mathrm{TeV}$ and $\sim 6.5~\mathrm{PeV}$, respectively.
-The first component terminates sharply, requiring a super-exponential cutoff with $\beta_1 \geq 2$, whereas the second CR component is well described by a simple exponential cutoff.
+In summary, the Galactic CR proton spectrum from GeV to PeV energies is well described by the superposition of two broad components with power-law indices $\Gamma_1 \simeq 2.7$ and $\Gamma_2 \simeq 2.4$, extending up to $\sim 65~\mathrm{TeV}$ and $\sim 6.5~\mathrm{PeV}$, respectively.
+The first component exhibits a sharp termination, requiring a super-exponential cutoff with $\beta_1 \geq 2$, whereas the second is well described by a simple exponential cutoff.
 Their overlap near $\sim 100~\mathrm{TeV}$ naturally produces the observed multi-TeV bump, followed by a sharp spectral turnover, in good agreement with the data.
-Within this framework, the gradual hardening of the spectrum from hundreds of GeV to tens of TeV also arises naturally from the superposition of the two CR components, without the need to invoke non-standard acceleration or propagation effects.
+Within this framework, the gradual hardening of the spectrum from hundreds of GeV to tens of TeV also arises naturally from the superposition of the two components, without invoking non-standard acceleration or propagation effects.